GSA/datagov-11ty/README.md

 CSS and SASS can be added or imported into the `styles/styles.scss`.
 You can also use [USWDS Design Tokens](https://designsystem.digital.gov/design-tokens/) in the `styles/themes` files to update colors, fonts, and layout to fit your site's branding.
 This template uses [esbuild](https://esbuild.github.io/)and [autoprefixer](https://github.com/postcss/autoprefixer) to bundle your SASS/CSS and fingerprint the files in the site build.

+To compile the static assets, use `npm run dev`.

 ### Adding custom Javascript

 Javascript can be added to the admin UI or site UI by adding or importing code into the `js/admin.js` or `js/app.js` files respectively.
 This template uses [esbuild](https://esbuild.github.io/) to bundle your javascript and fingerprint the files in the site build.